 Title: Assistant Professor of Mechanical Engineering

-Teaches: All thermal fluids related courses in mechanical engineering including Thermodynamics and Fluid Mechanics I and II, Heat Transfer, Power Plant Engineering and Senior Capstone Design I and II.
+Courses Taught: All thermal fluids related courses in mechanical engineering including Thermodynamics and Fluid Mechanics I and II, Heat Transfer, Power Plant Engineering and Senior Capstone Design I and II.

 About Dr. Boyalakuntla